Reese Witherspoon may add dealmaker to her CV

+(The author is a Reuters Breakingviews columnist.
+The opinions expressed are their own.
+Updates to add links.)

-NEW YORK, July 7 (Reuters Breakingviews) - Hollywood star Reese Witherspoon may soon be trying on a new hat.
-She is exploring a sale of Hello Sunshine, the media company that she founded and which produces TV series “The Morning Show,” according to the Wall Street Journal.
-Apple (AAPL.O) is circling and the price tag could reach $1 billion, the newspaper reported, even though the financial plan is to be profitable for the first time this year.
+NEW YORK (Reuters Breakingviews) - Hollywood star Reese Witherspoon may soon be trying on a new hat.
+She is exploring a sale here of Hello Sunshine, the media company that she founded and which produces TV series “The Morning Show,” according to the Wall Street Journal.
+Apple is circling and the price tag could reach $1 billion, the newspaper reported, even though the financial plan is to be profitable for the first time here this year.
 The “Legally Blond” actor is smart for wanting to cash in on the content bubble.

-Take Amazon.com (AMZN.O), which just bought MGM movie studio for $8.5 billion, representing some 28 times adjusted EBITDA last year.
-While that’s nearly twice as much as rival studio Lions Gate Entertainment (LGFa.N) is worth, Amazon only has half the rights to the marquee James Bond franchise and doesn’t fully own other older film titles either.
-AT&T’s (T.N) HBO Max division paid $425 million for a five-year deal to air “Friends” – 5 times more than Netflix (NFLX.O) stumped up in an earlier agreement.
+Take Amazon.com, which just bought MGM movie studio for $8.5 billion, representing some 28 times adjusted EBITDA last year.
+While that’s nearly twice as much as rival studio Lions Gate Entertainment is worth, Amazon only has half the rights to the marquee James Bond franchise and doesn’t fully own other older film titles either.
+AT&T’s HBO Max division paid $425 million for a five-year deal to air “Friends” here – 5 times more than Netflix stumped up in an earlier agreement.
 If Witherspoon manages a sale, it will be an Oscar-worthy performance.
 (By Jennifer Saba)

 Capital Calls - More concise insights on global finance: